nent/nent/tag-rename.md

-ui - app

-x-action               n-action
+# Tag Changes

+Perform these changes in this order:

+## 1) Routing

+Routing components have been removed from the app namespace, from x-app-* to n-*:

   x-app                   n-views
   x-app-view-not-found    n-view-not-found
-x-app-view-do           n-view-prompt

   x-app-view              n-view
   x-app-link              n-view-link
   x-app-view-list         n-view-link-list

-x-content               n-content-include
+Routing view-do renamed to view-prompt:

+  x-app-view-do           n-view-prompt

+Attribute URL in a-views, n-view and n-view-prompt changed to path:

+  start-url=""            start-path=""
+  url=""                  path=""

+Topic 'routing', data-url renamed to data-path.

+  data-url                data-path

+## 2) Analytics

+Analytics also pulled from the app namespace, from x-app-* to n-*:

+  x-app-analytics         n-analytics

+## 3) App (was UI)

+The UI components have been renamed from x-ui-* to n-app-*:

+  x-ui                    n-app
+  x-ui-theme              n-app-theme
+  x-ui-theme-switch       n-app-theme-switch

+Content share was moved to the App namespace as it will be part of the PWA functionality group:

+  x-content-share         n-app-share

+TOPIC: renamed from 'ui' to 'app'

+  topic="ui"              topic="app"

+## 4) Data

+The data components have been split up.

+Content w/data moved to n-content-*:

   x-data-display            n-content-template
   x-data-repeater           n-content-repeat
   x-data-show               n-content-show
-x-elements              n-content-actions

-x-data-provider         n-data

-x-app-analytics         n-analytics

-ui                      n-app
+Data provider names simplified: x-data-provider-* to n-data-*

+  x-data-provider-cookie    n-data-cookie
+  x-data-provider-session   n-data-session
+  x-data-provider-storage   n-data-storage

+## 5) Content

+Content include was renamed (again, sorry):

+  x-content                 n-content-include

+## 6) Audio

+Simplified the audio-state switch name:

   x-audio-state-switch    n-audio-switch

+Renamed audio-action components to include the action namespace to start a new convention of cross-namespace naming:

   x-audio-music-load      n-audio-action-music-load
   x-audio-sound-load      n-audio-action-sound-load
   x-audio-music-action    n-audio-action-music
   x-audio-sound-action    n-audio-action-sound

+## 7) Video

   x-video-autoplay-switch n-video-switch

+## 8) Rename remaining from x-* to n-*.

+x-action*               n-action
+x-action-activator      n-action-activator